-5. CONSIDERATION OF IMPACTS TO ADDITIONAL REMNANTS OF THE WTC

-LMDC and the Port Authority have worked to minimize impacts to certain additional remnants on the WTC Site, as required under Stipulation 5.
-The Port Authority removed elements from the former parking garage structure under 6 WTC to Hangar 17 with the potential of their being returned to the Memorial Museum.
+5. CONSIDERATION OF IMPACTS TO ADDITIONAL REMNANTS OF THE WTC former parking garage structure under 6 WTC to Hangar 17 with the potential of their being returned to the Memorial Museum.
 Also as previously reported, the Port Authority submitted HABS/HAER documentation of the WTC Site to SHPO in accordance with Stipulation 5 (August 2005).